enigma-dev/enigma-dev/Readme.md

 # Welcome to the STIGMA Development Environment!

-**STIGMA, the Sexually Transmitted Integrity of Game Making Assholes.**
+**STIGMA, the Sexually Transmitted Injection of Game Making Assholes.**

 The name of this is just a light-hearted joke, please don't get butthurt...